intel/meta-acrn/docs/getting-started.md

 $ bitbake mc:installer:acrn-image-base
 ```

+### Override Distro Configuration

+Due to parsing sequence conflict with meta-intel, weak assingments are not used in acrn-demo-sos and acrn-demo-uos distros.
+So to override distro configuration in local.conf, override syntex can be used i.e

+WKS_FILE_acrn-demo-sos = "your-custom.wks.in"

 ### Things That Break

 If a guest kernel sits at `vhm: initializing` and then restarts then I think the problem is that the UOS is trying to boot with the SOS kernel.

-If `acrn-dm` segfaults on startup then that is usually that it is trying to do VGT-g but the SOS doesn't have `i915.enable_gvt=1` and friends turned on.
+If `acrn-dm` segfaults on startup then that is usually that it is trying to do GVT-g but the SOS doesn't have `i915.enable_gvt=1` and friends turned on.